i-am-Pony/MyKidsNFT_Project/README.md

 any ERC20 Tokens from our partners / collaborators.
 This contract also contains a withdraw function with multiple payout wallets to automate donating to our "Public Goods Funds."
 3) A contarct for donating only, which is split with Optimism to make all donations automatically shared to Optimism for their "Public Goods Fund."
+4) through 6) Enable users to place thier NFT for rent, allowing Kids to learn even more valuable skills.
+IERC4907 Acts as an interface  for communication with ERC4907, a groundbreaking new Standard that allows the separation of "Owner" from "User" in ERC720 (NFT) contracts.
+These work with "RentMyKidsNFT.sol", an NFT rentable marketplace.

 These contracts were written for, and tested on the Optimism Goerli TestNet